J&K: Grenade attack on CRPF party in Srinagar’s Kawdara area, two injured

 NEWS AT NOON, JANUARY 4th, 2020

-Several vehicles were hit by the shrapnels, he said.
+Several vehicles were hit by the shrapnel, he said.

 The security forces have cordoned off the area and search operation has been launched.
 This is the first terrorist attack in Srinagar in 2020.